Can I convert Windows into a different language?

 Windows 2000 and Windows XP professional users

-Microsoft Windows 2000 and Windows XP users can utilize the Microsoft Windows MUI utility or muisetup.exe, which enables you to change the language of the display menus, dialogs, and text within Microsoft Windows.
+Microsoft Windows 2000 and Windows XP users can utilize the MUI utility or muisetup.exe to change the language of the display menus, dialogs, and text within their operating system.
 MUI is sold through Microsoft Open License Program (MOLP) or with an Enterprise agreement.
 It is not available through the standard retail versions of Windows.

-English, French, Spanish, Italian, Swedish, Dutch, Brazilian, Finnish, Norwegian, Danish, Hungarian, Polish, Russian, Czech, Greek, Portuguese, Turkish, Japanese, Korean, German, Chinese, Arabic, and Hebrew
+English, French, Spanish, Italian, Swedish, Dutch, Brazilian, Finnish, Norwegian, Danish, Hungarian.
+Also: Polish, Russian, Czech, Greek, Portuguese, Turkish, Japanese, Korean, German, Chinese, Arabic, and Hebrew.

-In addition to the above supported languages Windows XP users also have the additional support for the below languages.
+Windows XP users also have support for the following languages:

 Slovak, Bulgarian, Estonian, Lithuanian, Thai, Slovenian, Croatian, Latvian, and Romanian.